CJ-Cepe/Notes/Javascript/Values.md

 ### String
 + The internal format for strings is always [UTF-16](https://en.wikipedia.org/wiki/UTF-16)
-	+ not tied to the page encoding.
+	+ not tied to the page encoding
 	+ JS has no character type
 	+ indexes are zero-based
 - A string in JavaScript must be surrounded by quotes